Taming-the-BEAST/Skyline-plots/README.md

 delta_hpd <- getHPD(lf\$becomeUninfectiousRate)
 ```

-Next we plot the raw HPD intervals of {% eqinline R_0 %}.
+Next we plot the raw HPD intervals of {% eqinline R_e %}.
 This is equivalent to the output in tracer.

 ```R
 plotSkyline(1:10, R0\hpd, type='step')